robertanwokonko/Audio-signal-processing/README.md

 # Audio-signal-processing

-The scripts in this repo show functions that can be used during Audio processing and voice model robustness.
+These are methods written to show a basic convolution method, noise cancellation methods and in general be used for voice model robustness.